wildoctopus/geoappservice/README.md

         flask run

-## How to Contribute
+## How to Contribute?
-In order to contribute to this project please fork this repo and choose any open issue you want to work on.
+In order to contribute to this project please fork this repo and choose the open issue you want to work on.
+Feel free to suggest enhancements and post issues if you encounter any.
+Thanks.